 - Personnel and their qualifications and experience;

+- Date, time and duration;

 - Specific activity and the provider;

 - Pupil cohort (age, experience, level of confidence, etc.);

 - Environment and location;

 - Distance from base.

 8. Providers and Locations

 In order to establish a framework of safety and quality, visit leaders must ensure that the chosen activity and location matches the age and ability of the pupils in question.